gurunandan-bhat/vernarch/content/regions/south.md

 and opens into the rear service lane common to two rows of houses.
 Massive columns of polished teak, imported earlier from Burma, surround the courtyards, specially the main one (muttaram).
 The pillars have wooden or stone bases.

+{{< figure src="/images/regions/TN, Chettinad 15.png" caption="Dining and living rooms in a Chettiar mansion, including one with clerestory windows above the upper storey passage around the space, for letting in more light." width="100%" class="essay-image" >}}

 {{< blockquote position="left">}}Massive columns of polished teak, imported earlier from Burma, surround the courtyards, specially the main one
 (muttaram) &hellip; traders had business establishments in Burma and South Asia but they built these lavish houses in their home towns{{< /blockquote >}} Necessary for their trading occupation, extensive storage space was made available by constructing cellars and storage rooms and adequate guest rooms.
 The dining room is a